oasis-board-process-committee/OBCPs/under-development/OBCP-using-markdown.md

 markdown can be pushed to [GitHub].
-If groups do choose to use [Markdown] with an external editor, but want to make use of [GitHub]’s change tracking and redlining (blame) capabilities it is advised that they routinely copy the current version into GitHub, this could be done on a weekly or monthly basis depending on how much the document changes.
+If groups do choose to use [Markdown] with an external editor, but want to make use of [GitHub]’s change tracking and redlining (blame) capabilities it is advised that they routinely copy the current version into [GitHub], this could be done on a weekly or monthly basis depending on how much the document changes.

 ## 2.1 Issues With Using Markdown in GitHub